Geodynamic code development

 Performance

-DES3D has been enabled to run on NVIDIA GPUs.
-Kernel functions for the main routines have been written in CUDA.
+DES has been enabled to run on NVIDIA GPUs through CUDA and then on other hardware through OpenACC.
 The overall parallelization is illustrated in the figure below.

 How DES3D works when using GPU